deatos/HyperVectorDB/README.md

 ## About this project and its author and why it came to be

 It started out with me getting back into artificial intellegence and wanting to do so using c#.
-I was unable to find anything that would suite me needs for a vector database.
+I was unable to find anything that would suite my needs for a vector database.
 Then John Dagdelen put together this vector store in python,  it was faily basic at the time posted without that many lines of code so I decided to try and use gpt to port it to c#.
-This was somewhat successfull but it did not quite work as needed so this project was born.
+This was somewhat successful but it did not quite work as needed so this project was born.